-Can Bail Be Changed In A Los Angeles Criminal Cases After A Preliminary Hearing?
+Can Bail Be Changed After A Preliminary Hearing In Los Angeles?

 The answer to this question is yes.
 Bail can be changed after a preliminary hearing.
 It can go up or down or remain the same.
 Obviously, it will remain the same unless one of the parties – either the prosecutors or the defense – request a higher or lower bail.
 Basically, once a bail is set at the arraignment in Los Angeles County, that’s the bail for the remainder of the case unless one party can argue that there are changed circumstances.